afiliz/ggj2018/README.txt

 can download the executable at: https://globalgamejam.org/2018/games/breakfast-butter-and-beyond.

-The game is available on Windows and Mac OS.
+The game is available on Windows and macOS.
 Have fun!